abubnys/MEA_perfusion_package/README.md

 ![normalized rates](/norm_spk_rates.png)

-It's now much easier to see that all 3 cells have a decrease in spike rate following infusion of the drug at the 2 minute mark.
+It's now much easier to see that all 3 cells have a decrease in spike rate following infusion of the drug at the 2 minute mark (indicated by the black arrow)